OrdnanceSurvey/openspace-android-sdk/README.md

 **NOTE:**

-* Use `MapFragment` class if you are targetting API level 11 and above otherwise use the `SupportMapFragment` along with the Android support library.
+* Use `MapFragment` class if you are targeting API level 11 and above otherwise use the `SupportMapFragment` along with the Android support library.

 ```xml